Sanmaria21/Final-Project/README.md

 Displays a confusion matrix heatmap.

-Multi-Class ROC Curve:
+AUC
 Uses label_binarize to handle multi-class ROC computation.
-Plots ROC curves and calculates AUC for each class.
-Displays an overall AUC score
+Displays an overall AUC score using roc_auc_score with multi_class

+COMPARISON PLOTS
+PLotted a bar chart to compare model accuracies.
+Plotted a bar charts for macro and weighted averged to comapre model precision,recall,and f1 score Plotted a line graph to show the ROC comparison.
+Plotted a bar chart for AUC comparison